Do you feel your blogging or other writing efforts are going unnoticed? Do you feel you are speaking, but no one is listening?

 Have you heard that Google is going to take over the world one day?
 Huffington Post author Tammy Bleck from Witty Woman Writing did.
 She’s the one who told me.
 If you want Google to be your friend when they take over the world, they have to notice you first.
 By following the advice in this post, they can.

-Some of the communities I am a member of have over 20,000 people.
+Some of the communities I am a member of contain over 20,000 people.
 If only 10% read my post, that would be 2000 page views!
 Post your blog link in those communities.

 - Add people to your Google Plus groups to get “eyes on your blog”.
 This